Instant Pot Mexican Shredded Beef

 Instructions

-• Remove the beef, and use a slotted spoon to remove the pepper and onion bits.
-Shred the beef with two forks, and drizzle some of the liquid (from the instant pot) overtop.
+• Shred beef.
+Remove the beef to a large bowl and use a slotted spoon to remove some of the onions.
+After about 10 – 15 minutes, shred with two forks.
+Drizzle some of the liquid (from the instant pot) over the beef.

 Nutrition